 Heat, Space and Light Ltd are a team of specialists in designing, building and commissioning energy efficient, comfortable and healthy buildings.
+Our team is based in Chester and London, and we operate across the UK.

 Our design strategy is based on taking building physics principles that prioritise external fabric efficiency, thermal performance and good indoor ventilation, and applying them to create a building that is warm in winter, cool in summer and healthy to live in all year round.